peace of mind. peaceful life.

 I love to make things and organize chaos.
 Recently, I’ve been playing with my Cricut and crocheting a temperature afghan, but I’ll try almost any craft.
 Having met my husband dancing, this has been an important part of our lives.
 We both started square dancing at 12 years old and over the years we have added ballroom styles and West Coast Swing to our repertoire.
 I’m a lifelong learner, so I’m always reading a book or watching a video.
 I can be packed for a weeklong trip in less than an hour.
 Whether it’s a visit to family, taking in the sights or deploying after a disaster, I’m in!
 Have passport, will travel!

-Marion is a Provisionally Licensed Counselor in the state of West Virginia.
+Marion is a Licensed Professional Counselor in the state of West Virginia.
 She is a Certified Traumatologist (CT).
-Marion is a member of the American Mental Health Counseling Associates (AMHCA), Catholic Psychotherapy Associates, Green Cross Academy of Traumatology (GCAT) and International Critical Incident Stress Foundation (ICISM).
+Marion is a member of the American Mental Health Counseling Associates (AMHCA), Catholic Psychotherapy Associates, Green Cross Academy of Traumatology (GCAT), American Academy of Experts In Traumatic Stress (AETSS), International Society for the Study of Trauma and Dissociation (ISSTD) and International Critical Incident Stress Foundation (ICISM).
 Marion completed her undergraduate training through American Military University in Sports and Health Science.
 She holds a Master of Science in Clinical Counseling through Divine Mercy University in Sterling, Virginia.
 Complete trainings include Treating Sexual Trauma, Assessment and Treatment of PTSD, Disaster Trauma, Grief and Loss, Child and Adolescent Trauma, Treating Traumatized Families, Psychological First Aid, Eye Movement Desensitization and Reprocessing (EMDR).
 Her work includes an internship at a residential mental health facility and working at community mental health organization providing individual counseling related to addiction, anxiety, depression, and trauma.

 Certified Traumatologist, Green Cross Academy of Traumatology